erlyvideo/erlyvideo-old/README.markdown

 	4. Analyzes the code using dialyzer

+##Examples
+eAMF has a comprehensive set of unit tests, looking at them would help

 ##LICENSE
 eAMF is licensed under the MIT License (see [LICENSE file](http://github.com/mrinalwadhwa/eAMF/blob/master/LICENSE) for more details)